YumekaMengjiaLYU/RBC/PennLINC/Refacer/README.md

 ---

-# Alternative: Replacing BIDS Data Manually
+# Alternate Usage: Refacing BIDS Data On Disk

-If you prefer to use the `afni_refacer` tool in isolation and just re-upload all of your data, you can also do that with the docker image:
+If you don't already have data on Flywheel, you can use the `afni_refacer` tool on your personal machine/cluster and upload all of your data using the docker image.
+This method requires [Docker](https://www.docker.com/get-started), and the [Flywheel CLI](https://docs.flywheel.io/hc/en-us/articles/360008162214) installed:

 ```
+# first download the docker image for afni_refacer
+docker pull pennlinc/afni_refacer

+# run afni_refacer on your BIDS dataset to reface the anatomical image
 docker run -t --rm --user $(id -u):$(id -g) \
     -v /FULL/PATH/TO/BIDS/ANAT/FOLDER/:/home/ \
     pennlinc/afni_refacer \